microsoft/pylance-release/docs/settings/python_analysis_indexing.md

 ### Q: How does indexing affect auto-import suggestions?

 **A:** Indexing enables Pylance to scan your codebase and installed libraries for available symbols.
-With indexing enabled, Pylance can suggest auto-imports for symbols that were never opened or used in VSCode, making it easier to write and maintain code without manually adding import statements.
+With indexing enabled, Pylance can suggest auto-imports for symbols that were never opened or used in VS Code, making it easier to write and maintain code without manually adding import statements.

 ### Q: Will disabling indexing remove all IntelliSense features?